Social Betterment Properties International

-Social Betterment Properties International (SBPI) is a California-based entity associated with the Church of Scientology, for which it operates as a real estate arm.
+Social Betterment Properties International (SBPI) is a California-based corporation associated with the Church of Scientology, for which it operates as a real estate arm.
 The organisation states that its purpose is to "develop and maintain buildings and other real estate utilized by social betterment organizations carrying out programs that utilize technology and methods developed by L. Ron Hubbard and that are associated with and supported by the Scientology".
 It has been involved in the purchase of a number of properties in the United States and Canada in order to advance Scientology's "social betterment" programs, notably the controversial Narconon drug rehabilitation program.

 Status

 SBPI states in its articles of incorporation that it is "an integrated auxiliary of the Church of Scientology International", organised "to support Church of Scientology International by owning and managing real property used in Church of Scientology International's charitable public benefit program."
 Established in 2003, it is registered as a 501(c) organization (i.e. a tax-exempt nonprofit organization) and is not required to file an annual return with the IRS as it is designated as a religious organization.
 SBPI is co-located with the Church of Scientology International at 6331 Hollywood Boulevard, Los Angeles.
 In 2008, an IRS Form 990 filed by SBPI stated that it had $39,647,311 of assets.